 - For example, you may create a class of full-time employees and choose to alter allowance amounts by the employee’s location, such as offering $500 to employees in one state and $800 to employees in another.

-Keep in mind that if you’re offering an ICHRA with the help of administration software, you may not be able to access all 11 employee classes.
+Remember that if you’re offering an ICHRA with the help of administration software, you may not be able to access all 11 employee classes.
 For instance, with PeopleKeep, only the full-time, part-time, seasonal, salaried, non-salaried, and state-based classes are available.

 Can I give employees a different allowance based on their age?